 And despite the jokes and flippancy and laughter, we know.
 We are aware of the tremendous size of humanity, the hell-bent will in every human being, the determination in every dictator, every bigot, to do evil, to go forth on their own wicked way, resistant to our every attempt at change.
 We fear that we cannot change this.
 That we cannot turn this ship around.
 That despite Thunberg and Afroz and Yousafzai, we will hurtle into the void.
 And if those powerhouses cannot stop this, how can we mere mortals?
 Why else do we cling so tightly to our jokes, our flippancy, our laughter, but to make us forget this thought?
 What is this pandemic, but this fear holding a knife-edge to our throats, forcing our chins up, and making us look it in the eye?

 But here is the truth – change is real.
 Hard won, and fleeting, and often near impossible, but it is real, as real as any of the awful things.
 And MUN’s make us feel this.
 For a day, two days, the length of a single committee session, we are no longer helpless teenagers, cowering in the shadows of the world, hoping desperately that those in the light, with the power, will save what you so want to.
 We are the ones with the scepters in our hands, the diadems upon our heads, and the world bends to our will.
-The chaos, the confusion – we face them head on, and through debate, and thought and discourse, we push the malevolent forces back.
+The chaos, the confusion – we face them head-on, and through debate, thought, and discourse, we push the malevolent forces back.
 We walk out of our committee rooms with a look of triumph, our heads high, and even if we leave our Model United Nations without an award or passed resolution to our name, at least we did not stand still.
 We tasted power, sweet as nectar, as heady as wine, and were flush with it.
 We sent those troops, defused the bombs, saved the world.
 We learn of our own power, the wealth of it we have within us, just waiting for us to seize it and make change.
 Bring good.

 And we taste our small measure of power, tilt up our glass, our little tipple, and dream of the day when we will have a tankard, a brewery, of our own sweet autonomy.
 And we learn, at 14, that we can seize it in the real world, place our hands solidly against the hard rock of the world, and make it bend to our touch like clay.